affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 You should get:
 {"result":"user created."}

+This uses express.js (in the server.js file) to add a line to the users table.
+The password is hashed with bcrypt.

 All containers should now be up, and you can go to http://localhost:3000 in your browser.